Complex ecological communities and the emergence of island species area relationships: Discussion

 They further plot the SAR for three groups of islands within the Solomon Archipelago, which supports a semi-log form.
-The slope of the SAR is nearly the same across these three groups of islands (Fig. 5).
+The slope of the SAR is nearly the same across these three groups of islands (Fig. 6).
 We surmise that the immigration of birds into an island is also balanced by emigration to other islands within the same group.
 In other words, the system is at a steady-state of zero or very low immigration within the archipelago.
 Thus, any effective immigration should emanate from the source island or from islands in other distant archipelagos.
 The large distance from these other sources implies that the net immigration rates to the Solomon islands are very low.
 In fact, the authors state that with increasing isolation of an archipelago, the SAR may shift in form from a power function to an exponential (semi-log).
-This is consistent with what we find from our theoretical model that low immigration rates lead to semi-log SARs.
-The authors exclude `isolated' islands from this analysis, that are far from large islands within the archipelago.
-This is congenial to our model because many of these islands have endemic species that are not found elsewhere in the archipelago such as \textit{Zosterops rennellianus} and \textit{Pachycephala feminina}, both restricted to the Rennel island.
-Speciation might influence the assembled communities especially on islands with fewer species.
+The species richness data from the Azores (\cite{whittaker2014functional}) as well as Andaman Islands (\cite{gooriah2020species}) also concurs with this claim (See Supplementary Appendix S2).
+The Azores archipelago includes only nine islands but has been extensively studied over the past many decades.
+Both relationship forms show good fits to the data primarily because of the small number of islands but the semi-log form is more predictive for smaller islands.
+All of these studies are consistent with our theoretical finding that low immigration rates lead to semi-log SARs.

-This dataset also has many islands smaller than a few square kilometres, which are usually absent in many SAR studies \citep{lomolino2001towards}.
-Both forms of the SAR could show a very good (and similar) fit to data for larger island sizes (Fig. 5).
-As the authors point out, really small islands should be included in SAR analyses to conclusively identify the correct form of the relationship \citep{diamond1976species}.
+The dataset in (\cite{diamond1976species}) also has many islands smaller than a few square kilometres, which are usually absent in many SAR studies (\cite{lomolino2001towards}).
+Both forms of the SAR could show a very good (and similar) fit to data for larger island sizes (Fig. 6).
+As the authors point out, really small islands should be included in SAR analyses to conclusively identify the correct form of the relationship (\cite{diamond1976species}).